isa-ulisboa/greends-pml-2022-2023/README.md

 ---

-we will follow the [Practical Deep Learning course](https://course.fast.ai/).
+We will follow the [Practical Deep Learning course](https://course.fast.ai/).

 The main materials for the course are:
 - The online book [Deep learning for coders with fastai & PyTorch](https://course.fast.ai/Resources/book.html);